HinodeXRT/xrtpy/docs/getting_started.rst

 Temperature Response
 --------------------
-XRTpy produces the temperature response for each XRT filter channel, assuming a spectral emission model, refer to `Narukage et al. 2011`_ and `Narukage et al. 2014`_.
+XRTpy produces the temperature response for each XRT filter channel, assuming a spectral emission model, refer to :cite:t:`Narukage:2011` and :cite:t:`Narukage:2014`.
 XRTpy default emission model from CHIANTI.
 This structure contains data and information about a plasma emission model, as a function of wavelength and temperature.
 The default model assumes coronal abundances `Feldman (1992)`_.